weberdc/get-twitter-user/README.md

 you will create an installable copy of the app in `PROJECT_ROOT/build/get-twitter-user`.

+Use the target `distZip` to make a distribution in `PROJECT_ROOT/build/distributions` or the target `timestampedDistZip` to add a timestamp to the distribution archive filename.

+To also include your own local `twitter.properties` file with your Twitter credentials, use the target `privilegedDistZip` to make a special distribution in `PROJECT_ROOT/build/distributions` that starts with .

 ## Configuration

 Twitter OAuth credentials must be available in a properties file based on the